pythonhealthdatascience/stars_reproduction_template/README.md

 <!-- TODO: Remove this paragraph -->
 **This is a template repository for assessing the computational reproducibility of simulation studies on STARS.
 To use this template, please select the "use this template" button and then "create a new repository"**.

+**If you are using VSCode and encounter an error rendering files containing code - e.g. "*ERROR: Not a directory (os error 20): stat '/bin/python3/'*" - this is likely because you haven't set an interpreter for that file.
+You can do so via Ctrl+Shift+P "Python: Select Interpreter".
+You can use different interpreters for different files.**

 <!-- Status badge from GitHub action checking validity of CITATION.cff -->
 <!-- TODO: Amend the URL to your repository -->
 [![Valid CITATION.cff](https://github.com/pythonhealthdatascience/stars_reproduction_template/actions/workflows/cff_validation.yaml/badge.svg)](https://github.com/pythonhealthdatascience/stars_reproduction_template/actions/workflows/cff_validation.yaml)